 Spanish-style homes are a dime a dozen in California, so creating interior architecture that stands out, yet blends in, is quite a feat.
 Perera was seeking a look “that would flow the Pacific Palisades lifestyle and tastes,” so she opted for “a lighter, more neutral palette that was infused with elegant, refined, unique details.”

 Signature to her style, the designer mixed uncommon elements with vintage-inspired pieces.
 “I really wanted to create a beachy, elevated Moorish-inspired home, which I think we accomplished,” she says.
 To that end, she brought in pattern, texture, and Moorish style with a gorgeous selection of kitchen and bathroom tile.
 Given that her job was to give the shell of the house character, “it seemed like a natural choice to bring in tiles oozing with complexity and charm,” she says.
-Her favorite find was the handmade, hand-painted wall tiles she used in the powder room from Clé Tiles.
+Her favourite find was the handmade, hand-painted wall tiles she used in the powder room from Clé Tiles.

 While the obvious choice for a spec house might be white subway tiles or penny-rounds, Perera makes a case for more unusual designs.
 “The tendency is to think the tiles and other surfaces are so permanent, maybe it would be safer to go with something simple and plain,” the designers says.
 “Although I believe in restraint, without a bit of interest, the space can lack personality and feel uninspired.”